 The international-work advantage.
 Denmark-based freelancers can sell high-value services to local and overseas clients.
 Flexhire is useful when you want vetted remote opportunities, clearer contracts, platform payment records, and a more structured career path than scattered marketplace gigs.

 The downside: tax and admin are not light.
 Danish tax rates can be high, VAT compliance matters, records need to be clean, and the difference between B-income, business profit, salary, and VAT-liable business income is not always intuitive.
-You may need an accountant earlier than you would in a lower-admin country.
+Budget for bookkeeping, B-tax instalments, annual tax-return work, VAT returns where registered, invoice archiving, foreign-currency reconciliation, and possibly a Danish accountant earlier than you would in a lower-admin country.

 The classification tradeoff.
 Denmark values independent work, but employee protections are strong.
 If your freelance role looks like a subordinate job, tax, employment, holiday, social-security, collective-agreement, and benefits issues can follow.